pedroblimaa/Monitrilho/README.md

 - Easily tweak your monitor's brightness with a slick slider.
 - Enjoy real-time updates as you make changes.
 - Save your favorite settings for quick access.
-- Works seamlessly on Windows, macOS, and Linux.
+- Only tested on Windows so far.

 ## Getting Started